Snowball (1960 film)

 Snowball is a 1960 British drama film directed by Pat Jackson and starring Gordon Jackson, Kenneth Griffith and Zena Walker.
-It is based on the 1958 novel of the same name by James Lake.
+It was written by Anne Francis based on the 1958 novel of the same name by James Lake.

 Plot

 10-year-old Mickey is late home from school.
 He tells his parents he was thrown off the school bus by the conductor for not having a ticket, obliging him to walk four miles.
 The local press makes an issue of the incident and the story snowballs out of control.
 The conductor, Phil Hart, a former POW with memory problems, is harassed until he collapses on railway tracks and is killed by a train.
 Mickey finally owns up to lying.